sonata-nfv/tng-sdk-validation/README.md

 ### CLI mode

-The CLI interface is designed for developer usage, allowing to quickly validate SDK projects,package descriptors, service descriptors and function descriptors.
-The different levels of validation, namely syntax, integrity and topology can only be used in the following combinations:
+The CLI interface is designed for developer usage, allowing to quickly validate SDK projects descriptors, package descriptors, service descriptors and function descriptors.
+The different levels of validation are syntax, integrity, topology and custom_rules.
+They can only be used in the following combinations:

 * syntax only: `-s` or `--syntax`
 * syntax and integrity `-i` or `--integrity`